fernando-jimenez-dev/clean-cut-architecture/README.md

 ## **Ready to Cut to the Chase?**

-Clean Cut Architecture is more than just a set of rules—it’s a way of thinking about software design.
-If you’ve ever felt bogged down by overly complex systems, unclear responsibilities, or just the general messiness of software development, CCA might just be the change you’re looking for.
+Clean Cut Architecture is more than just a set of rules—it's a way of thinking about software design.
+If you've ever felt bogged down by overly complex systems, unclear responsibilities, or just the general messiness of software development, CCA might just be the change you're looking for.

-Head over to the **[/documentation](/documentation/README.md)** folder to learn the building blocks of Clean Cut Architecture and start designing systems you’ll enjoy working with.
+Head over to the **[/documentation](/documentation/README.md)** folder to learn the building blocks of Clean Cut Architecture and start designing systems you'll enjoy working with.

 ## Roadmap